fredhohman/a-viz-of-ice-and-fire/README.md

 ![title.png](title.png)

 *Summarizing Entertainment Video Using Color and Dialogue*

-An interactive, narrative visualization summarizing the visual and textual aspects of the hit HBO series Game of Thrones.
+An interactive visualization summarizing the visual and textual aspects of the hit HBO series Game of Thrones.

-Code and data documentation, plus hosted visualization coming soon!

 ## Directory Structure
 `vis/`: The web visualization, including Javascript scripts and the raw data.